repotrial/nedrexdb/README.md

 - [ ] Code to download the latest version of source databases is now included in this repository.

 <sup>$</sup> The scheduling of the NeDRexDB update is not included in this repository, because this depends on external factors (e.g., whether any tasks are running in the API).

+## Licence
+This code is released under a GPLv3 license, which is available [here](https://github.com/repotrial/nedrexdb/blob/main/LICENSE).
+Please note that this licence applies ***ONLY*** to the code.
+An instance of NeDRexDB may require a different licence, depending in part on the databases integrated as part of the NeDRex instance and the intended use of the NeDRex instance.
+Repotrial cannot advise you on what a suitable license is for your circumstances.